-Edenvale-Crossabeg-Castlebridge is a lovely river walk with waterfall and ruins of an old house.
-Gives the children a sense of adventure.
-Steep steps in parts!
-A good place for salmon fishing too!
+Edenvale-Crossabeg-Castlebridge is a lovely river walk with a waterfall and ruins of an old house that will give the children a sense of adventure!
+Steep steps in parts, and a good place for salmon fishing too.

 #6.
 Dunanore Woods

-Running along the River Slaney, Dunanore Woods get their name from Dun na Oir and legends of buried treasure!!
-Beautiful all year round and especially in spring with the abundance of bluebells and 100 year old trees.
+Running along the River Slaney, Dunanore Woods get their name from Dun na Oir and legends of buried treasure.
+Beautiful all year round, especially in spring with the abundance of bluebells and 100-year-old trees.

 #8.
 Curracloe Nature Trail